How to enable Azure Monitor for containers

 Before you start, make sure that you have the following:

-As part of the ongoing transition from Microsoft Operations Management Suite (OMS) to Azure Monitor, the OMS Agent for Windows or Linux will be referred to as the Log Analytics agent for Windows and Log Analytics agent for Linux.
+As part of the ongoing transition from Microsoft Operations Management Suite to Azure Monitor, the Operations Management Suite Agent for Windows or Linux will be referred to as the Log Analytics agent for Windows and Log Analytics agent for Linux.

 Your ability to monitor performance relies on a containerized Log Analytics agent for Linux specifically developed for Azure Monitor for containers.
 This specialized agent collects performance and event data from all nodes in the cluster, and the agent is automatically deployed and registered with the specified Log Analytics workspace during deployment.
 The agent version is microsoft/oms:ciprod04202018 or later, and is represented by a date in the following format: mmddyyyy.